angryziber/google-timeline-geotag/README.md

 and a directory of images (recursively), jpeg or raw (tested with Canon CR2).
 Already Geotagged images are skipped.

+I have discovered that KML files that you can save from the UI do not contain precise timestamps, so are not very good for geotagging, especially photograph while moving.

+I am going to try to use the [Google Takeout](https://takeout.google.com/settings/takeout/custom/location_history) JSON format instead.

 *DateTimeOriginal* Exif tag is read from the image files.
 Timezone name needs to be provided as Exif stores only local times.
 The DST in the provided timezone is accounted for.